Chart Color Schemes

 An assessment of population growth drivers in Eimeo reveals an overall ranking slightly below national averages considering recent, and medium term trends

-Based on ABS population updates, Eimeo's population is estimated at around 3,487 as of Nov 2025.
-This reflects an increase of 202 people since the 2021 Census, which reported a population of 3,285.
-The change was inferred from AreaSearch's estimate of 3,475 residents following examination of ABS ERP data release in June 2024 and validation of five new addresses since the Census date.
-This level of population equates to a density ratio of 1,019 persons per square kilometer, inline with averages seen across locations assessed by AreaSearch.
-Over the past decade, Eimeo demonstrated resilient growth patterns with a compound annual growth rate of 2.2%, outpacing its SA3 area.
-Population growth was primarily driven by natural growth contributing approximately 46.0% of overall population gains during recent periods.
+As of February 2026, the estimated population of the suburb of Eimeo is around 3,506, reflecting a 6.7% increase from the 2021 Census figure of 3,285 people.
+This change is inferred from AreaSearch's estimate of 3,475 residents following examination of ABS' ERP data release in June 2024 and validation of five new addresses since the Census date.
+The population density stands at approximately 1,025 persons per square kilometer, aligning with averages seen across locations assessed by AreaSearch.
+Over the past decade, Eimeo has exhibited a compound annual growth rate of 2.0%, outpacing the SA3 area.
+Natural growth contributed about 46.0% to overall population gains during recent periods, though all drivers including interstate migration and overseas migration were positive factors.
+For projections up to 2032, AreaSearch adopts ABS/Geoscience Australia data released in 2024 with a base year of 2022.

 Frequently Asked Questions - Population